The Essence of Technology and Art#

 • Nietzsche: God is dead, implying that normative values are constructed and lack any metaphysical essence.

-• Darwin: Humans are not the apex of creation but part of an evolutionary biological process.
+• Darwin: Humans are not the apex of creation but part of an ongoing and contingent evolutionary biological process.

 • Freud: The human “ego” is not fully in control but is governed by unconscious processes.